aamyaaaa/aamya_intern_repo_dev/clean_code.md

 - The function always returns a correct and meaningful value

 - This makes the entire application more stable and predictable.

+## Unit Testing Reflection

+### How do unit tests help keep code clean?

+Unit tests make sure that each part of the code behaves correctly before it is used inside the application.
+By writing tests:

+- I focus more on the **logic and expected behavior** of functions
+- I catch mistakes early, before they break the UI
+- Code becomes easier to **refactor**, because tests will alert me if something stops working
+- It encourages writing **smaller, reusable functions** that are easier to test

+Overall, unit tests act like a safety net — if someone changes code later, tests ensure no new bugs are introduced.

+### What issues did you find while testing?

+While testing the `calculateDiscount` function, I discovered:

+- The first version did not handle **invalid values** like negative prices or discount percentages over 100%
+- I realized I needed **proper error handling** to prevent unexpected results
+- Writing tests made me think more deeply about **edge cases** that I might have missed

+After updating the function and improving validation, all tests passed — showing that the function is now more reliable and cleaner in design.